maibananna/Course_Project/Course_Project/Code_Book/CodeBook.md

 ###Features
-There are different features that were examined in this experiment, below is a list of the features -Body Acceleration
+There are different features that were examined in this experiment, below is a list of the features
+- Body Acceleration
--Gravity Acceleration
+- Gravity Acceleration
--Body Acceleration Jerk
+- Body Acceleration Jerk
--Body Angular Speed
+- Body Angular Speed
--Body Angular Acceleration
+- Body Angular Acceleration
--Body Acceleration Magnitude
+- Body Acceleration Magnitude
--Gravity Acceleration Magnitude
+- Gravity Acceleration Magnitude
--Body Acceleration Jerk Magnitude
+- Body Acceleration Jerk Magnitude
--Body Angular Speed Magnitude
+- Body Angular Speed Magnitude
--Body Angular Acceleration Magnitude
+- Body Angular Acceleration Magnitude

 ###Measured Variables
 For each feature, certain measurements were taken.
 You can find a list of these measured variables below:
--mean(): Mean value
+- mean(): Mean value
--std(): Standard deviation
+- std(): Standard deviation
--mad(): Median absolute deviation
+- mad(): Median absolute deviation
--max(): Largest value in array
+- max(): Largest value in array
--min(): Smallest value in array
+- min(): Smallest value in array
--sma(): Signal magnitude area
+- sma(): Signal magnitude area
--energy(): Energy measure.
+- energy(): Energy measure.
 Sum of the squares divided by the number of values.
--iqr(): Interquartile range
+- iqr(): Interquartile range
--entropy(): Signal entropy
+- entropy(): Signal entropy
--arCoeff(): Autoregression coefficients with Burg order equal to 4 -correlation(): Correlation coefficient between two signals -maxInds(): Index of the frequency component with largest magnitude -meanFreq(): Weighted average of the frequency components to obtain a mean frequency -skewness(): Skewness of the frequency domain signal -kurtosis(): Kurtosis of the frequency domain signal -bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
+- arCoeff(): Autoregression coefficients with Burg order equal to 4
+- correlation(): Correlation coefficient between two signals
+- maxInds(): Index of the frequency component with largest magnitude
+- meanFreq(): Weighted average of the frequency components to obtain a mean frequency
+- skewness(): Skewness of the frequency domain signal
+- kurtosis(): Kurtosis of the frequency domain signal
+- bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
--angle(): Angle between some vectors.
+- angle(): Angle between some vectors.

 ##Data Transformation
 ###Files provided